njmcode/nidc2021-textadv/README.md

 });
 ```

 As a convenience, these text elements may also be defined as arrays.
-The engine will print one paragraph for each item in the array, if it exists.
+The engine prints one paragraph for each item in the array, if the item exists.

 ```javascript
 const dungeon = () => ({